Flylighter/gitbook/user-docs/getting-started/create-your-first-flow.md

 3. **Currently selected Database/Destination**
 4. **A database property -** Shows the property name, and the value to be captured.
 5. **The Data Picker & Configuration button** * Well go over this more in depth soon.
+6. **The Capture Button** - This will capture the current page to the database.
 ### Add Web Data

 When you're capturing to a database, you can set three types of values in Notion database properties: